Tomorrow Comes Today: Music video

 Directed by Jamie Hewlett, the video for the title track consists mainly of static drawings of the band members placed against real photographs and time-lapsed video footage of London streets.
 Some of the drawings are animated, especially the ones featuring 2-D singing.
 This is due to the video having an extremely short deadline compared to its follow-up "Clint Eastwood".

-The video begins with writing the band's logo on 2-D's left eye and ends with his left eye by blinking.
+The video begins with writing the band's logo on 2-D's left eye and ends with the logo being written in reverse on 2D's left eye.
 Graffiti artwork by Banksy can be seen halfway through the video.
 Trellick Tower is also seen, known for being the birthplace of Gorillaz and where creators of the band Hewlett and Damon Albarn met.
 The video finishes with the four band members, and 2-D's headache pills, flying across the screen during a fast-motion shot of a tunnel.